 - Consider longer-lasting ingredients.
 Cabbage lasts longer than fragile lettuce, so make slaws in place of salads when possible.

-2. Don’t Overpack
+2. Don’t overpack

 Overpacking a RV refrigerator is easy to do and has devastating results.
-Cramming too many groceries into a RV refrigerator and you’ll block the air circulation that keeps food cold.
+Cram too many groceries into a RV refrigerator and you’ll block the air circulation that keeps food cold.
 Food spoilage in RV refrigerators is easily avoided when you: